 Related article: How to start morning pages

 You read that right.

-I have recently come to know that doing those good old Kegels is not only great exercise for your pelvic floor-they are also help to calm your nervous system.
+I have recently learned that doing those good old Kegels is not only great exercise for your pelvic floor-they also helps to calm your nervous system.
+Cool, right?!

 L – Laugh.